Curve shortening flow on Riemann surfaces with conical singularities: Curves on Riemann surfaces with singular metrics

 and by gluing together all the graphs $F_1,\dots,F_m$.
 It is clear now that any immersed curve $\sigma$, which is sufficiently close to $\gamma$ with respect to the distance arising from $\gind_0$, can be parametrized in the form

 where $w\in C^{1}(\mathbb{S}^1)$.
-According the above mentioned considerations, we may represent any curve $\sigma$, which is sufficiently close to $\gamma$, as the global graph of a function $w$ over $\gamma$. \begin{lemma} The scalar geodesic curvature of curves in a singular Riemann surface is a degenerate quasilinear differential operator. \end{lemma}

-\begin{proof} We have to investigate only the case of smooth curves passing through singular points.
-Let $\gamma\in C^{3}([0,1);\Sigma)$ be a regular curve such that $\gamma(0)$ is a singular point of order $\beta$.
+According the above mentioned considerations, we may represent any curve $\sigma$, which is sufficiently close to $\gamma$, as the global graph of a function $w$ over $\gamma$. \begin{remark} Let $\gamma\in C^{3}([0,1);\Sigma)$ be a regular curve such that $\gamma(0)$ is a singular point of order $\beta$.
 For simplicity let us assume that the singular metric of $\Sigma$ is represented locally around the singular point in the form

 and that $\gamma(0)=0$.
 Consider now a variation $\sigma$ of the curve $\gamma$ given by